Ronia, the Robber's Daughter (film): Plot

 Ronia, daughter of robber-chief Mattis, becomes friends with Birk Borkasson.
 His father, robber-chief Borka, is the main rival and fiercest enemy of Ronia's father.

 The film opens at the castle of Mattis (Börje Ahlstedt, Ronia's father) and Lovis (Lena Nyman, Ronia's mother).
 A thunderstorm rages about the castle as Lovis is giving birth to Ronia (Hanna Zetterberg).
-Minutes after the baby is born lightning strikes the castle and splits away of part of the castle, creating a deep rift in the rock below.
+Minutes after the baby is born lightning strikes the castle and splits away a part of the castle, creating a deep rift in the rock below.
 Ten years later Ronia is old enough to explore the wilderness and learn how to deal with the dangers out there.
 Mattis is the head of a band of good-natured robbers, and he warns his daughter of the dangers that she is likely to meet in the wilderness.
 Nonetheless, Ronia sets out on the adventure and encounters the various creatures and dangers as already told by her father.

 Meanwhile another group of robbers, led by their chief Borka have settled in the now separated part of the castle, much to the dismay of Mattis.
 He is even more angered by his rival Borka roaming around the forests which Mattis claims as his own territory and even robbing away Mattis' loot in one instance.
 Consequently, Mattis hatches a plan to drive Borka's people away from the woodland.

 Borka has a son, Birk (Dan Håfström) who happens to have been born the very same thundery night that Ronia was born.
-There is some initial eminent enmity between Birk and Ronia when they meet first, but after saving Ronia, who got her foot stuck in an earth hole, the two eventually become friends and share some adventures together.
-Their friendship must be kept secret as their parents would never allow a connection to the rivaling clan.
+There is some initial enmity between Birk and Ronia when they meet first, but after saving Ronia, who got her foot stuck in a hole in the ground, the two eventually become friends and share some adventures together.
+Their friendship must be kept secret as their parents would never allow a connection to the rival clan.
 Though separated by the constant hatred between their parents, the two reunite a couple of times.

+This became a film scene in the film when Mattis rides out and looks for Ronja.
+It is a mountain crevasse in the limestone quarry at Kalkbro in Södermanland.

 When Mattis kidnaps Birk to force Borka's group away, Ronia turns herself in as ransom to Borka's clan in order to get Birk returned to his family.
 Mattis is hurt by his daughter's action and denies his daughter.
 This act forces Birk and Ronia to run away from their families, living in a cave, as their parents refuse to get over their enmity.
 Eventually Mattis comes to visit the children in the cave and apologises for his foolishness and having cast away his daughter.

 The clans organise a fight between Borka and Mattis to settle their dispute once and for all, and Mattis is victorious.
 After the fight, the enemy clans finally make up and have a feast in Mattis' part of the castle.